The Old Hall Hotel, Coventry: Later residents

 The next owners of the house were the Winn family.
-John Russell Winn (1845-1906) was a grazier and horse breeder.
+John Russell Winn (1845–1906) was a grazier (pastoral farmer) and horse breeder.
 He bought the house soon after his marriage to Lucy Watson in 1872.
 They advertised the house for sale in 1883.
 It was bought by Alexander Rotherham.
-Alexander Rotherham (1840-1929) was the Director of Premier Cycle Company which manufactured bicycles and automobiles.
-His father was John Rotherham (1816-1875) who was from the famous watchmaking firm Rotherhams in Coventry.
-In 1862 Alexander married Jane Sheepshanks who was the daughter of Thomas Sheepshanks, Rector of Coventry and Headmaster of Coventry School.
+Alexander Rotherham (1840–1929) was director of Premier Cycle Company, which manufactured bicycles and automobiles.
+His father was John Rotherham (1816–1875), who was from the famous watchmaking firm Rotherhams in Coventry.
+In 1862 Alexander married Jane Sheepshanks, the daughter of Thomas Sheepshanks, Rector of Coventry and Headmaster of Coventry School.
 The couple had nine children.
-One of his sons was Arthur Rotherham, a famous rugby player.
+One of their sons was Arthur Rotherham, a famous rugby player.
 The family lived at the house until 1899 when it was sold to Edgar Turrall.

-Edgar Turrall (1859-1945) was the owner of the Hall for the next fifty years.
+Edgar Turrall (1859–1945) was the owner of the Hall for the next fifty years.
 He was born in 1859 in Coventry and became a wealthy textile manufacturer.
-In 1899 at the time he bought the house he married Kathleen Elizabeth Hollick (1872-1953).
+In 1899, at the time he bought the house, he married Kathleen Elizabeth Hollick (1872–1953).
 The couple had three daughters.
-Edgar died in 1945 and two years later Kathleen sold the Hall to the Northampton Brewery Company who converted it to a hotel.
+Edgar died in 1945 and two years later Kathleen sold the Hall to the Northampton Brewery Company, who converted it to a hotel.